hashmapinc/Tempus/docs/features/attributes.rst

 Device attributes API
 *********************

-ThingsBoard provides following API to device applications:
+Tempus Cloud provides following API to device applications:

 * upload client-side attributes to the server
 * request client-side and shared attributes from the server.